Numerical evaluation of orientation averages and its application to molecular physics: Case studies

 The maximum rank of the weighted integrand, $P(\orientation) \mathrm{PAD}(\vec k, \orientation)$, results from a product of two small numbers.
 The relevant threshold is the numerical precision, which is of the order of $10^{-12}$ in our calculations.
 Hence, we take the maximum rank of $P(\orientation)$ to be the maximum $l$ for which the sampling moments are above half of the precision limit, i.e., at $10^{-6}$.
 For $T=\SI{5}{K}$, this yields $22$.
 Compared to the example from Sec.~\ref{examples:rempi}, the rank of the orientation average is additionally increased by the fact that the ionization from the highest occupied molecular orbital of \cofcl{} populates partial waves up to $l_{k, \mmax}\approx 10$.
 Thus, the PAD can in principle contain contributions from anisotropy parameters up to $L_{\mmax}\approx20$.
 According to Eq.~(\ref{eq:averaging:max_rank_of_pad}), with three photons contributing to the ionization process we obtain $l_{\mmax} \approx 26$, yielding a maximum possible rank for the weighted orientation average of about $48$.

 As a result, significantly more quadrature points are necessary to reach the same level of precision as in Sec.~\ref{examples:rempi}.
-This is illustrated in Fig.~\ref{fig:cofcl}(d), which shows the quadrature error of different methods as a function of the number of sampling points, $n$.
-The quadrature error reaches machine precision for methods with degree $\acc\geq41$, which is only slightly less than the estimated maximum rank.
+This is illustrated in Fig.~\ref{fig:cofcl}(d) showing the quadrature error of different methods as a function of the number of sampling points, $n$.
+The error reaches machine precision for methods with degree $\acc\geq41$, which is only slightly less than the estimated maximum rank.
 For spherical Gauss quadratures, which have efficiency $\eff\approx 1$, this corresponds to about $600$ sampling points, whereas for spherical designs and other methods with efficiency $\eff\approx2/3$, e.g. the Gauss product method, this amounts to more than $900$ quadrature points.
-Methods with efficiency $\eff\approx1$ are the best choice for evaluating the orientation average numerically exactly.
-Furthermore, for larger quadrature errors (up to \SI{0.1}{\%}) Fig.~\ref{fig:cofcl}(d) shows that the spherical Gauss methods outperform all other methods.
-In particular, the Lebedev-Laikov method exhibits the smallest error for $n\gtrsim100$, demonstrating a slight advantage over the \unitsphere{2} Gauss quadrature from Ref.~\onlinecite{Graf2013} (not shown in the figure).
+Furthermore, spherical Gauss methods outperform all other methods for quadrature errors of \SI{0.1}{\%} and below.
+In particular, the Lebedev-Laikov method exhibits the smallest error for $n\gtrsim100$, demonstrating a slight asymptotic advantage over the \unitsphere{2} Gauss quadrature from Ref.~\onlinecite{Graf2013} (not shown in the figure).

-We note that methods with degree $\acc=0$ can achieve relative quadrature errors of the order of $10^{-6}$ with less than 1000 sampling points, too.
-Among these, the Fibonacci spheres provide the smallest error for $500\gtrsim n \gtrsim100$, even outperforming the spherical designs and Gauss product methods.
+Methods with degree $\acc=0$ can achieve errors of the order of $10^{-6}$ with less than 1000 sampling points, too.
+Among these, the Fibonacci spheres provide the smallest error for $500\gtrsim n \gtrsim100$, even outperforming spherical designs and Gauss product methods.
 In contrast to our other examples, the quadrature error of methods with $\acc=0$ shows a similar super-exponential scaling as for methods with $\acc>0$, up to $n\approx400$, before asymptotically showing a slow exponential decay (cf. Figs.~\ref{fig:method_comparison} and \ref{fig:CD_fenchone}(c)).
-Comparison with the rank profile of $P(\orientation)$ indicates that the quadrature error of the $\acc=0$ methods is for a small number of sampling points dominated by the anisotropy originating from the weighted Euler angle distribution.
+Comparison with the rank profile of $P(\orientation)$ indicates that for a small number of sampling points the quadrature error is dominated by the rotational anisotropy.